All Episodes

 In fact, it may have had a negative impact on the economy.

-You can't, I mean, the flooding of the money supply like that.
+You can't, I mean, the flooding of the money supply like that, I'll tell you, it's asinine.

-So much of what's happened in the last eight years is just as I think people know it.
+So much of what's happened in the last eight years is just asinine.

-I think so many more people, general public know all of this and are fed up with all of it.
+I think so many more people, general public, know all of this and are fed up with all of it.

-So the the outrage that people are expressing and that everybody's seeing it, the establishment is befuddled by their lack of understanding it is rooted in a total ignorance of just what the American people have figured out and have been watching happen all these years, and none of it making any sense.
+So the outrage that people are expressing and that everybody's seeing it, the establishment is befuddled by their lack of understanding it is rooted in a total ignorance of just what the American people have figured out and have been watching happen all these years, and none of it making any sense.

-From TARP to the bailouts, emergency status have to do it in 24 hours, or the world's financial crisis blows up, or the financial system blows up and it didn't.
+From TARP to the bailouts, emergency status have to do it in 24 hours, or the world's financial crisis blows up, or the financial system blows up, and it didn't.

 You see this story?

-This is this is the uh the New York Post.
+This is the New York Post.

 I love the headline.

-Third world diplomats say New York City is grosser than the third world.
+Third world diplomats say New York City is grosser than the Third World.

-Diplomats from third world countries say the area around the United Nations is crawling with more vagrants than in their own impoverished countries in the third world.
+Diplomats from third world countries say the area around the United Nations is crawling with more vagrants than in their own impoverished countries in the Third World.

-America is one of the richest countries in the world, and New York is one of the richest cities, but there are more homeless people here than there are in Gambia, said that nation's attache, whose African nation ranks 182nd out of 194 global economies.
+America is one of the richest countries in the world, and New York is one of the richest cities, but there are more homeless people here than there are in Gambia, said that nation's attaché, whose African nation ranks 182nd out of 194 global economies.

 Back with more after this.

-Seriously, folks, how bad do things have to be to have members of the United Nations embarrassed about your city.
+Seriously, folks, how bad do things have to be to have members of the United Nations embarrassed about your city?

 I mean, my goodness.